BPeacker/LLM-for-irAEs/README.md

 Datasets used in this research were created using data from the Research Patient Data Registry at Massachusetts General Brigham.
 To create similar datasets at your institution, consider the following steps:
 1. Create a list of all inpatient hospital encounters of patients receiving immune checkpoint inhibitor therapy, containing the patient ID, admission date, and discharge date.
 2. Filter the list of encounters to ensure the patient was admitted to the hospital AFTER receiving immune checkpoint inhibition therapy.
 Consider also filtering based on time since starting therapy (i.e. 6 months, 1 year).
-3. Collect all progress notes, discharge summaries, and any other relevant notes written in the time frame of their hospitalization.
+3. Collect all progress notes, discharge summaries, and any other relevant notes written in the time frame of their hospitalization and store them in a RData file with a corresponding patient/hospitalization ID number.
 In our manuscript, we also included notes written the day before admission and up to five days after discharge to account for pre-admission notes and delays in provider notewriting.
-4.

-## Reproducing Results

-To reproduce the results presented in the paper, follow these steps:

-1. Download the datasets and place them in the `data` directory.
-2. Run the preprocessing script:
-    ```bash
-    python preprocess.py
-    ```
-3. Execute the main analysis script:
-    ```bash
-    python main_analysis.py
-    ```
-4. The results will be saved in the `results` directory.

 ## Repository Structure